GCSE Grade Boundary Calculator 2026

 The Grade Setting Process

 After all papers have been marked, senior examiners review the scripts of students on the borderline between grades.
 They consider whether scripts at a given mark show sufficient evidence of achievement for that grade.
 This process is called awarding and involves experienced subject specialists.
+The whole process is regulated in England by Ofqual, the qualifications regulator, which sets the rules exam boards must follow when awarding grades.

 Statistical Outcomes